opengovernment/person-widget/README.md

-# Address Widget
+# Person Widget

 This is the basis for a third party widget for AskThem.io, it will be distributed via jQuery loader and multiple instances of the Ember app will be able to run on a page.

-It is an Ember.js app that allows users to look up their elected officials and ask a question on AskThem.io
+It is an Ember.js app that allows users to ask someone specific, like an elected official, ask a question on AskThem.io

 This README outlines the details of collaborating on this Ember application.